gitpod-io/retired-gatsby-website/src/docs/index.md

 ![](./images/gitpod-prefix.png)

-Unlike traditional cloud and desktop IDEs, Gitpod understands the context and prepares the IDE automatically.
+Unlike traditional cloud and desktop IDEs, Gitpod understands the context and adjusts the IDE automatically.
 For example, if you create a Gitpod workspace from a Pull Request, Gitpod will open in code-review mode.